 Blaze DJ is back with 'Ministry of Breaks' episode 38.

-Blaze DJ has announced the lineup for the forthcoming episode 37 of his 'Ministry of Breaks' show on our radio station.
-Scientific Sound Asia stands as the premier electronic music station, event organizer, and DJ agency in Asia, committed to catering to a wide international audience.
+Blaze DJ has announced the lineup for the forthcoming episode 38 of his 'Ministry of Breaks' show on our radio station.
+Scientific Sound Asia stands as the premier electronic music station, event organiser, Music news publisher and DJ agency in Asia, committed to catering to a wide international audience.

 Blaze DJ hails from Walthamstow in the East End of London, U.K., and is a British DJ and producer with deep roots in the underground music culture and the craft of DJing.
 Throughout his career, he has consistently maintained a strong bond with this dynamic scene.